Math-behind-AI/ScratchAI/DL_algorithms/Convolutional Neural Network/README.md

-# Implementation of Convolutional Neural Network from scratch
+# Implementation of Convolutional Neural Network from Scratch

 ### Libraries used:
 `Numpy` <br>